 Okay.
-That’s a start.
+That’s a start in terms of how to describe emotional pain.
 But I’m not going to feel angry or relate to the character just because I see the word “anger” on the page.
 That’s not how it works.

 So what I’m more interested in is what anger feels like to the character.
 Let’s call her Erin.
 Does Erin relish the warm rush of wrath?
 Is she looking forward to lashing out?
 Is she afraid of her own anger?
 Does she think fearfully of what happened the last time she felt like this?

-There’s so much more nuance to human feelings.
+When you’re writing about feelings with authenticity, you have to acknowledge that there’s so much more nuance to human emotion.
 “Anger” simply doesn’t cut it.
 An example of a rewrite would be: “Erin felt the anger rising and rushed to tamp it down.
 She couldn’t risk losing it again, not after last time, and the fight that got her suspended.”

 Writing About Feelings: Add Context, Make It Fresh